Lovre Bašić

-Lovre Bašić (born 10 January 1995) is a Croatian professional basketball player currently playing for Alkar of the Croatian League.
+Lovre Bašić (born 10 January 1995) is a Croatian professional basketball player currently playing for Golden Eagle Ylli of the Kosovo Superleague.
 Standing at 1.90 m, he plays at the point guard position.

 Playing career

 Bašić grew up playing as a point guard for Zadar of the Croatian League.
 On the beginning of the 2015–16 season he became the second youngest captain in history of the club, Giuseppe Gjergja being the only younger one in 1957.

 In August, 2019, he moved to Vrijednosnice Osijek.

 In May 2020, Bašić moved to Liège Basket of the Belgian League.
 He parted ways with the team on September 21, 2021.

 In November, 2021, Bašić signed with Jazine, the development team of Zadar competing in the Croatian second-tier Prva muška liga.
 He averaged 12 points, 5.8 assists, 2.6 rebounds, and 1.4 steals per game.

 On February 9, 2022, Bašić signed with HKK Posušje of the Basketball Championship of Bosnia and Herzegovina.

 In August 2022, Bašić signed with another club from Herzegovina, Široki.
 In October 2022, Bašić reinjured his knee and was released from Široki.

 In December, 2022, Bašić signed with Alkar of the Croatian League.

+On 20 July 2023, Bašić signed with Nevėžis Kėdainiai of the Lithuanian Basketball League (LKL).
+On 13 December, he parted ways with the team.

+In January, 2024, Bašić signed with Egis Körmend of the Hungarian League.